steincodes/steincodes.github.io/_posts/2018-05-26-grid-based-movement-tutorial.markdown

 This is a Grid Based Movement tutorial it will be created into a video soon enough.
 Hope you guys like it.

-Grid-Based systems are common in retro and many newer indie games in this post I have 2 different methods of implementing grid-based movement each having various advantages and disadvantages.
-I will also list the uses of the two methods.
+Grid-Based systems are common in retro and many newer indie games in this post we will go through creating a script that does just that and then we will try to understand the steps involved in it.

 ## Requirements For This Tutorial